nikhil94058/Nirbhaya/README.md

-Here's a **brief description** and a **beautifully structured `README.md`** for your Woman Safety App GitHub repository.

----

 # Woman Safety App

 Welcome to the **Woman Safety App** – a solution designed to enhance the safety of women using cutting-edge **machine learning** and **web technology**.
-This app offers real-time safety features like danger detection, location sharing, and emergency contact alerts, ensuring rapid response in critical situations.
+This app offers real-time safety features like danger detection, location sharing, and emergency contact addt alerts, ensuring rapid response in critical situations.

 Our aim is to provide a reliable tool that empowers women by leveraging the latest advancements in technology.